Receive special news and manage your giving online.

 - Pasta & pasta sauce

 the Food Bank provides more than 29 million pounds of food and grocery products each year.
 These items serve more than 300 non-profit human and social service Partner Agencies.
 By partnering with the Food Bank, these agencies save millions of dollars in food purchase costs annually. the Food Bank also connects people to federal feeding programs like Social Services Outreach, provides nutrition education through its CHOICES program and advocates for strong anti-hunger public policy.
 Learn more about the Food Bank Disaster Preparedness and Relief.

 No. the Food Bank Partner Agencies — including soup kitchens, church food pantries, neighborhood centers, halfway houses, family crisis shelters and low-income daycare facilities — provide food and grocery products to their clients.
-Through the network of Partner Agencies, nearly 300,000 people receive food assistance each year.
-More than 40,000 people per week access emergency food assistance.
+Through the network of Partner Agencies, over 46,000 Central Texans. one-third of which are children, access our services each week.

 the Food Bank distributes more than 29 million pounds food and grocery products each year.
 Although the agencies pay a small handling fee for the food they receive, the total of those fees is less than $800,000 per year for more than 300 agencies.

 This means that millions of dollars are saved by the Food Bank Partner Agencies — money that can be used for programs and other needs.